 Speaking out about her mental health has allowed Rachelle to access professional support, and given her the confidence to talk about it others.

-"Not long before my partner and I had our first child, I suffered a miscarriage.
-I was in a different country, he wasn’t there to help me and neither was my mum.
+"Not long before I had my first child, I suffered a miscarriage.
 I was so far away from the people I needed, in a country I’d never been to, putting a brave face on and hiding what was actually happening to myself and my body.
 It was very difficult and I never really spoke or dealt with that loss properly.
 I became depressed but always put on a brave front for everyone around me; you could never tell anything was wrong as I was always so happy and cheery.